 5 Reasons Why Combustion Analysis is Important

 Combustion analysis is the act of testing the combustion process of your furnace or boiler.
 This is done by sampling the gasses in the flue piping with a tool called a combustion analyzer.
 Testing is usually performed during the installation and commissioning of new equipment and systems.
-However, combustion analysis should continue to be performed on a periodic basis.
+However, combustion analysis should continue to be performed on a periodic basis, like during a boiler maintenance.
 This is especially the case when a component impacting the combustion process has been repaired or replaced.
 Moreover, it is important to remember that consistent normal readings are more meaningful than an isolated normal reading.